The 2021 Atlantic Hurricane season runs from June 1 to November 30, and this year is predicted to be yet another busy one.

 According to one prediction made by scientist Dr. Phil Klotzbach and his team at Colorado State University, 2019 Atlantic hurricane season will remain about average in terms of storm activity.

 1991-2020 AverageNamed Storms 14 Hurricanes 7 Major Hurricanes* 3

 *Major hurricanes are those that reach Category 3 or higher.

-While car insurance companies don’t specifically offer hurricane coverage, the damage caused by hurricanes is typically covered.
-The damage from the winds, rain and floods are considered a peril or “act of God,” and you are covered for damage from these by insurance that most policies include:
+While car insurance companies don’t specifically offer hurricane coverage, any damage to your car caused by hurricanes is typically covered.
+Damage from wind, rain and floods are considered a peril or “act of God,” and you are covered if you have comprehensive and collision coverage.

 While the majority of hurricane-caused damage falls under comprehensive coverage, there may be some occasions where your auto insurance company would classify the damages under your collision coverage.
 For example: